Scalp massage for hair growth is a free DIY treatment that’s often touted as a hair loss solution. But does it really work?

 Average self-perceived hair change after 152 hours of scalp massage

-Participants who committed to more than 152 hours of scalp massage saw at least double the hair changes, suggesting the more you massage the scalp, the more effective it can be.
+Participants who committed to more than 152 hours of scalp massage for hair loss saw at least double the hair changes, suggesting the more you massage the scalp, the more effective it can be.

-So if you’re planning to use scalp massage for hair growth, you need to commit to the process.
+So if you’re planning to use head massage for hair growth, you need to commit to the process.
 Set aside 10-20 minutes every day to give yourself a relaxing scalp massage.

 There are no known specific pressure points on your scalp that make your hair grow.
 Instead, it’s best to focus on your balding or thinning areas, as this is where the follicles can benefit from additional blood flow.